XiaoxiangGuanGFZ/kNN_MOF_SSIM/README.md

 In this program, besides the SSIM-based metric, Manhattan distance can also be applied as the similarity measure in candidate sampling.

+### 2.4 wet-dry status filtering strategy

+three strategies are provided to select the candidate days based on flexibility level with different levels of flexibility:

+- 0, very strict: only the candidates with exact the same wet-dry status of target day can be selected
+- 1, flexible: the candidates with same wet-dry status covering that of target day will be selected
+- -1, no restriction in terms of wet-dry status: calculate the similarity measure for alll wet days

+See Guan (2025) for more explanation.

 ## 3. How to use

 ### 3.1 Compile and run